-Honeycomb may have support for smartphones, after all [UPDATED]Alex Wagner - Senior News Editor
+Honeycomb may have support for smartphones, after all [UPDATED]Alex Wagner - Editorial Director of News and Content

 There's been plenty of speculation as to whether or not Honeycomb would eventually make its way to handsets, but we've seen quite a bit of evidence to suggest that it's a tablet-only version of Android.
 However, some users have found, after digging through Android 3.0's emulator, that that may not be the case.
 The emulator defaults to a 1280x768 resolution, which is a perfect size for tablets.
 Once its resized to a more phone-friendly resolution, though, you're presented with an image like the one that's above.
 The default launcher is pretty crash-tastic, but after loading up an alternate bit of software like LauncherPro, you can see plenty of smartphone support.
 This comes in the form of a revised, Froyo-esque lock screen and status bar and a browser without visible tabs like in regular ol' tablet Honeycomb.